 You’re tired of fighting the weight and ready to make a real, lasting change in your lifestyle.
 Is weight loss surgery right for you?

 If you’re considering bariatric surgery, we invite you to attend one of our free weight loss surgery seminars.
 You’ll learn about our weight loss services, meet the bariatrics team and get answers to your questions.
-Register now to begin your journey!

 As with any surgery, there is a recovery process after bariatric surgery.
 Your care team will follow our enhanced recovery program to maximize safety and reduce risks during post-surgery recovery.

 People who attend our weight-loss surgery support groups are more successful in their weight-loss journey than those who don’t.
 You’ll meet regularly with people who are going through the same struggles and celebrating the same wins as you are.
 Find a weight loss support group.

 If you are interested in weight loss surgery, take the next step by attending one of our weight loss seminars.